Idukki

 Trust badges vs real customer content

-Trust badges are easy (a row of icons, a guarantee seal, a payment-security mark) so stores reach for them.
+Trust badges are easy (a row of icons, a guarantee seal, a payment-security mark), so stores reach for them.
 They are not nothing.
-But they are also not what real customer content is, and a shopper distinguishes the two more sharply than a brand expects.
+But they are not what real customer content is either, and a shopper tells the two apart more sharply than a brand expects.

 A trust badge makes a generic, baseline claim: payments are secure, returns are possible, the site is legitimate.
-That is hygiene, its absence can worry a shopper, its presence reassures slightly.
-But every store has the same badges, so a badge cannot make you the better choice.
-It clears a bar; it does not win anything.
+That is hygiene.
+Its absence can worry a shopper; its presence reassures slightly.
+But every store carries the same badges, so a badge can never make you the better choice.
+It clears a bar.
+It does not win anything.

 CompareBadge vs evidence